deepmediaAI/deep-media-api-quickstart/Multi_Modal_Documentation.md

 ## Getting Started

-**Setup and Installation**
+### Setup and Installation

+1. **Register for an API Key:**
-To get started with the DeepID API and SDK, you must first sign up for an API key.
-Visit our [DeepID Documentation](https://staging.api.deepidentify.ai/docs/) and follow the registration process to obtain your unique API key.
-This key will be used to authenticate your requests and grant access to the DeepID API endpoints.
+   Sign up for a DeepID account at our [registration page](https://staging.api.deepidentify.ai/docs/) to obtain your unique API key.
+This key is essential for authenticating all requests through the DeepID API and SDK.

-**Workflow with SDK**
+2. **Install the DeepID SDK:**
+   Ensure you have Python 3.6 or later installed on your system.
+Install the DeepID SDK by running the appropriate installation command.
+Configure the SDK in your environment as needed.

+### Workflow with SDK

 The typical workflow includes:

-- **File Submission:** Submitting media files for processing.
+- **File Submission:**
+  Submitting media files for processing.

-- **Polling for Results:** Monitoring processing status until results are available.
+- **Polling for Results:**
+  Monitoring processing status until results are available.

-- **Retrieving and Saving Results:** Accessing detailed JSON reports to integrate into your applications.
+- **Retrieving and Saving Results:**
+  Accessing detailed JSON reports to integrate into your applications.

-**Detailed Feature Usage**
+### Detailed Feature Usage

 This guide explains how to utilize DeepID’s various features, including comprehensive file data reporting, generator attribution (for images), visual manipulation detection, contextual image description, and analytical reasoning.

 ---